How to Choose a Hospital Bed for Home Use

 Deluxe Hospital Bed

 Deluxe hospital beds are built for long-term, heavy-duty use, meeting the needs of acute-care patients and caregivers.
 Side rails, mitigated entrapment risk, and exit alarms focus on patient safety.
 User-friendly controls include a nurse panel, and patients can adjust the bed position without assistance.
-Benefits of a deluxe bed include ease treatment delivery provided by the maneuverability, electric height adjustability, and the list of accessories that are available with this type of bed.
+Benefits of a deluxe bed include ease of treatment delivery provided by the maneuverability, electric height adjustability, and the list of accessories available with this type of bed.

 Pros